Contribution starting at $3,150

 Boat-based surveys

-You’ll follow bottlenose dolphins, humpback whales, and whale sharks in a boat to record their behavior and capture photos for individual identification.
+In a boat, you’ll follow bottlenose dolphins, humpback whales, and whale sharks to record their behavior and capture photos for individual identification.

 Land station observations

-Volunteers will hike to land-based stations to observe the movements of dolphins, humpback whales, and whale sharks using binoculars.
-You will also help drone pilots to log data and environmental conditions as they collect aerial videos of these target species.
+Volunteers will hike to land-based stations to use binoculars to observe the movements of dolphins, humpback whales, and whale sharks.
+You will also help drone pilots log data and environmental conditions as they collect aerial videos of these target species.

 Data Analysis

-Volunteers will help map animal spottings and process the pictures and videos captured in the field.
+Volunteers will help map animal sightings and process the pictures and videos captured in the field.

 Field conditions and research needs can lead to changes in the itinerary and activities.
 We appreciate your cooperation and understanding.